Multicomponent superfluidity in two-color QCD at finite density at next-to-leading order: Next-to-Leading Order Lagrangian

-where $\mu$ is chemical potential, $m$ is the bare pion or diquark mass, $f$ is the bare pion decay constant and $j$ is the multicomponent superfluid source.
-We have replaced all factors of $G\hat{m}/f^{2}$ that appear in $\mathcal{L}_{n}^{k}$ and $m_{a}$ through the scalar source term of Eq.~(\ref{sourceterm}) in $\mathcal{L}_{2}^{2}$ with the bare pion mass $m$ using the zero-source ($j=0$) GOR relation of Eq.~(\ref{GOR}).
-It is also worth noting that in the presence of an external source $j$ and $\mu=0$, the (bare) pion mass (squared) is modified as

-with $\alpha\neq 0$ due to the source term $j$ that rotates the vacuum into the multicomponent superfluid phase for all $\mu$.
+where $\mu$ is the chemical potential, $f$ is the bare pion decay constant and $m_{j}$ is defined in Eq.~(\ref{mj}), $m$ is the the bare diquark (or pion) mass and $j$ is the multicomponent superfluid source.
+We have replaced all the factors of $G\hat{m}/f^{2}$ that appear in $\mathcal{L}_{n}^{k}$ and $m_{a}$ through the scalar source term of Eq.~(\ref{sourceterm}) in $\mathcal{L}_{2}^{2}$ with the bare pion (diquark) mass $m$ using the zero-source ($j=0$) GOR relation of Eq.~(\ref{GOR}).
+It is also worth noting that in the presence of an external source $j$, the (bare) pion mass (squared) is modified as $m^{2}\cos\alpha\rightarrow m_{j}^{2}$ and $\alpha$ is non-zero due to the source term $j$ that rotates the vacuum into the multicomponent superfluid phase for all $\mu$.
+Using the quadratic Lagrangian, it is straightforward to find the inverse propagator